By Justin Pritchard, CFP ®

 Business Tax Savings

 Whether you’re a sole-proprietorship, another type of pass-through entity, or any other taxable organization, setting up a 401k plan may help you reduce taxes.
+401k plans can even be beneficial for nonprofits and their employees.

 Employee benefit costs: A 401k and profit sharing plan is an employee benefit.
-As a result, expenses you pay for the plan may be deductible.
+As a result, the expenses you pay for the plan may be deductible.
 That includes contributions that you make to employees, as well as any administrative costs that come with running the 401k plan.
 You might pay a third party administrator (TPA), recordkeeper, auditor, or other consultants to help with your plan—and those costs can potentially be written off.

 Potential tax credits: Your business may be eligible for a tax credit, up to $500 per year, for up to three years.
 That’s potentially $1,500 of reduced tax liability.
 To learn more, ask your CPA or the IRS about the Credit for Small Employer Pension Plan Startup Costs.
 That credit is available to businesses with 100 or fewer employees, and which meet other IRS criteria.